hizhuoni2/hizhuoni2.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the [iSchool](https://ischool.umd.edu) of the [University of Maryland, College Park](https://umd.edu/), working with Prof. [Ge Gao](http://gegao.info/).
+I am a PhD student in the [iSchool](https://ischool.umd.edu) of the [University of Maryland, College Park](https://umd.edu/), working with Prof. [Ge Gao](http://gegao.info/).
 Prior to joining UMD, I received my Master's degree in Computer Science from the University of Cambridge advised by Dr. [Hatice Gunes](https://www.cl.cam.ac.uk/~hg410/) in 2019, and my Bachelor’s degrees in Industrial Engineering (major) and Finance (minor) from Tsinghua University in 2018.

 Outside of school, I have worked in the Innovation Engineering Group (IEG) at Microsoft Research Asia and Malong Technologies.